Susan Bergtraum, President

 Resident of East Williston UFSD

 Susan Bergtraum has been a Nassau BOCES Board member since 2006.
-She was elected vice president in July 2014 and formerly was district clerk.
+She was appointed president in July 2019 after holding the positions of vice president and district clerk.

 Ms. Bergtraum is a past president and vice president of the Nassau-Suffolk School Boards Association (N-SSBA) and currently sits on N-SSBA's executive, legislation and finance committees.